 To determine ARPA for a given period, you have to divide the company’s revenue for the time frame considered by the number of accounts for the same timeframe.

-Customer Lifetime Value (CLV) measures the total revenue a company can generate from a typical customer over the period they remain active with a company.
+Customer lifetime value measures the total revenue a company can generate from a typical customer over the period they remain active with a company.

 To maximize CLV, you should understand what drives customer retention and loyalty so you can use this data and deliver better experiences.